Oral Roberts: Ministry and university

-In January 1955, Oral Roberts held a salvation and healing campaign in Johannesburg, South Africa.
+In January 1955, Oral Roberts held a "salvation and healing" campaign in Johannesburg, South Africa.
 It was an era of apartheid.
 He was bitterly assailed by the Sunday Express for the hysteria and traffic jams of 20,000 people that packed big Wembley stadium and playing field.
 Other newspapers reported on the healings and 25,000 people saved.
 Roberts left behind a residual campaign fund in South Africa of $37,000 less expenses, with the hope that "his campaign will save 100,000 during the coming year".
 Three of the four sponsoring churches were Pentecostal, including Apostolic Faith Mission (AFM) and the Assemblies of God – White Group (AG).
 The campaign committee consisted entirely of white Afrikaner missionaries and ministers, H.R.
 Carter, D.D.
 Freeman, A.J.
 Schoeman (head of AFM), and W.F.
 Mullan (head of AG).
 The campaign committee had plans to use the Oral Roberts' 100,000 Souls for Africa Campaign residual fund to hold revivals in 1955 to win souls for Christ, both Afrikaners (white) and Africans (black).
 The campaign committee sponsored a young evangelist from the U.S.A.
 Emanuele Cannistraci, and paid for his revivals in Johannesburg at the Fairview Assemblies Hall and a portion of Bethshan Tabernacle's costs for Cannistraci's revival in Durban South Africa, a congregation of mixed race.
-Cannistraci's photos, including of two deaf and dumb brothers healed during the revival, were published in Oral Roberts' America's Healing Magazine.
+Cannistraci's photos, including his claims of healing two deaf and dumb brothers during the revival, were published in Oral Roberts' America's Healing Magazine.

 He also ran direct mail campaigns of seed-faith, which appealed to poor Americans, often from ethnic minorities.
 At its peak in the early 1980s, Roberts was the leader of a $120 million-a-year organization employing 2,300 people.
 This included not only a university but also a medical school and hospital as well as buildings on 50 acre south of Tulsa valued at $500 million.
 Another part of the Oral Roberts Evangelistic Association, the Abundant Life Prayer Group (ALPG), was founded in 1958.

 In 1963, he founded Oral Roberts University (ORU) in Tulsa, Oklahoma, stating he was obeying a command from God.
 The university was chartered during 1963 and received its first students in 1965.
 Students were required to sign an honor code pledging not to drink, smoke, or engage in premarital sexual activities.
 The Prayer Tower, opened in 1967, is located at the center of the campus.

 Roberts was a pioneer televangelist, and attracted a vast viewership.
 He began broadcasting by radio in 1947, and began broadcasting his revivals by television in 1954.
 His television ministry continued with The Abundant Life program reaching 80% of the United States by 1957, and quarterly Prime Time Specials from 1969 through 1980.
 In 1996, he founded Golden Eagle Broadcasting.